philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 The above example shows an "Add to Cart" button styled with the `add-item` class.

 If a developer wants to add a click event listener to this element, it can be quite tempting to hook into the class that's already there.
-I mean, if there's already one there, why add another?
+I mean, if one already exists, why add another?

 But imagine that there are many of these buttons throughout the site that all look the same and all invoke the same JavaScript functionality.
 Then imagine the marketing team wants a particular one of these buttons to look different than the rest of them.
-Perhaps it needs to be a lot bigger with a more eye-catching color.
+Maybe it needs to be a lot bigger with a more eye-catching color.

 This is a problem because the JavaScript code that is listening for the click event is expecting the class `add-item` to be used, but your new button now cannot use that class (or it must unset everything it declared and reset the new styles).
-You may even have some testing code that is also expecting the `add-item` class to be present, so you'll have yet another place where code needs to be updated.
+It's even more of a problem if you have some testing code that is also expecting the `add-item` class to be present, so you'll have yet another place where code needs to be updated.

-Even worse still is if your "Add to Cart" functionality is used by more than just this application.
+Worse still is if your "Add to Cart" functionality is used by more than just this application.
 If the code has been abstracted to a separate module then what should have been a simple style change can now potentially introduce bugs in a completely different project.

 It's perfectly acceptable (actually encouraged) to use classes as JavaScript hooks, but if you're going to do so, do it in a way that avoids coupling between style classes and behavior classes.